AndrewBanks10/simpler-redux/README.md

 ### Basics
 #### _registerSimplerRedux_
 **Description**
-`registerSimplerRedux(reduxStore)` - Wrap this around your redux `createStore` call.
+`registerSimplerRedux(reduxStore[, rootReducersObject[, preloadedState]])` - Wrap this around your redux `createStore` call.
 It returns an enhanced reduxStore object with the redux store as its prototype.
 **Parameters**
 `reduxStore` - The redux store that is returned by createStore.
+`rootReducersObject` - If you want to use dynamic reducer loading, specify this object parameter.
+Note that this is not the combineReducers object but the actual reducers object.
+If this is a new project, it is recommended that you use dynamic reducer loading exclusively.
+Then specifify this as the empty object {}.
+With dynamic reducer loading, in your simpler-redux MVC mode code, specify `export const isDynamicReducer = true`.
+Then simpler-redux will automatically build your reducer and also load it when the component is constructed.
+Therefore, simpler-redux automatically supports react loadables without any code rewrites.
+`preloadedState`- If you specify the `rootReducersObject` and have state to preload then you must specify it in this parameter.
 **Return Value**
 A simpler redux store.
 Add this as a store prop to the react-redux Provider element.